meri-imperiumi/dashboard/README.md

 This can be used as generic display to show any data from Signal K and is not resticted by limitations of traditional NMEA2000 displays of what PGNs they can show.
 Do note that e-ink displays takes several seconds to do a full refresh and is not suitable for data changing by the second like COG,SOG etc.
 Of cource, SignalK plugins that show averages (like SOG over several minutes) is doable.
-Data that is more static like tank status, weather, preassure, temperatures, battery SOC, voltage etc. are good candidates to sho in this display.
+Data that is more static like tank status, weather, preassure, temperatures, battery SOC, voltage etc. are good candidates to show on this display.
 Certain e-ink screens can do partial refresh which might cope wita data that changes by the second.
 Partial refreash is not implemeted as of now.

-Hence, this serves as a good complement to more traditional marine display units on a Signal K enabled vessel as it can replace tank gauges, voltage/SOC displays.
+This serves as a good complement to more traditional marine display units on a Signal K enabled vessel as it can replace tank gauges, voltage/SOC displays.
+It can also show non NMEA data such as NAVTEX messages or weather forcasts not possible on traditional plotters/displays.

 The project is inspired on the [inkstate](https://github.com/yawkat/inkstate) weather display.